 Transitioning to minimalist parenting will require a little thought and intentionality.
 When everyone in the family gets the space and time to do nothing, the whole family wins.
 A new positive family rhythm is born from doing nothing.

-But your efforts will certainly result in your family learning to value who they are more than what they have.
+And your efforts will certainly result in your family learning to value who they are more than what they have.